salilab/saliweb/doc/configfile.rst

     Each :ref:`job state <jobstates>` except EXPIRED can be given a directory in which the job data are placed.
-Only the INCOMING and PREPROCESSING directories are required; others, if not specified, will default to the same as the PREPROCESSING directory.
+Only the INCOMING and PREPROCESSING directories are required; others, if not specified, will default to the directory for the previous state (i.e. the RUNNING directory will default to that for PREPROCESSING, that for POSTPROCESSING will default to RUNNING, COMPLETED to POSTPROCESSING, and ARCHIVED to COMPLETED).
+If the FAILED directory is not given, it will default to the same as the COMPLETED directory.

 oldjobs
 =======